cgkv-rehoboth/stek/docs/getting-started/windows.md

     gulp

-8. Download and install MySQL
+8. Download and install MySQL and run the following queries:

+    create database cgkv;
+    grant all privileges on cgkv.* to cgkv@localhost identified by 'lCCnO6D9Py1VQukTlGknTnFiNyx6TmJ6';

 9. Download and install PyCharm :